nepenth/knowledge-base/README.md

 ### Communication Skills <a name="communication-skills"></a>
-The Communication Skills category provides guidance on effective communication practices, focusing specifically on presentation techniques to enhance information delivery and audience engagement in technical contexts.
-This category includes resources on structuring presentations, using visual aids, and delivering content clearly to technical audiences.
+The Communication Skills category covers essential techniques and best practices for effective professional communication, with a focus on presentation delivery methods and strategies to engage audiences successfully.
+This section includes resources on public speaking, visual aids, audience engagement, and other key elements of impactful presentations.
 *Subcategories: Presentation Techniques*
 *Items: 1*